 Marketing, sales, and operations each have their own systems, data, and reporting processes.
 It’s easy for data silos to form and make reporting even more difficult.

-Pipeline Intelligence breaks down those silos to provide increased visibility into your marketing pipeline.
+A robust pipeline intelligence strategy breaks down those silos to provide increased visibility into your marketing pipeline.

 Data silos cause inconsistent data, wasted effort, and error-riddled analysis.